DEA-GE/LAVA_China/README.md

 ## 4. Land analysis
+:warning: use with caution, some functions were copied to spatial_data_prep.py (e.g. coloring of ESAworldcover from openeo, pixel size, ...)
 With the JupyterNotebook `data_exploration.ipynb` you can inspect the spatial data of your study region.
 In the second code cell just put the name of your study region as the folder with the preprocessed data is named.
 Additionally, put the right name of your landcover_source to fetch the correct legend and color dictionary.